PhantomInsights/covid-19/README.md

 We will start by creating a function that will locate this PDF file and download it to our computer.

-We will do a bit web scraping, using the `Requests` and `BeautifulSoup` duo.
+We will do a bit of web scraping, using the `Requests` and `BeautifulSoup` combo.

 ```python
 with requests.get(URL) as response: